Hattula: Lepaa Winery and Brewery

 Lepaa Winery produces wines and ciders from locally grown fruits and berries.
 The winery and brewery are located on the Lepaa campus and operates in an historical building from around 1910.
 It produces about 15,000 to 20,000 liters of berry and fruit-based wines annually, including sparkling wines, ciders, and liqueurs.
 Lepaan Panimo (Lepaa Brewery) produces beer.
 The winery also offers wine tastings, a wine shop, a café, and wine production education.
 Lepaa Winery is a popular destination and part of the horticultural tradition at Lepaa.

 Industries

 Hattula's main industries include a combination of historical tourism, agriculture, and manufacturing.
-The municipality is known for its rich cultural and historical heritage, attracting visitors to sites like the medieval Church of the Holy Cross, the Parola Armour Museum, and the Lepaa Winery area, where berry wine production is notable.
 Agriculture in the region complements this, particularly horticulture and fruit and berry wine production at Lepaa.

 Hattula is known for its extensive and high-quality cattle farming.
 The high-quality Hereford and Ayrshire production of Hattula is recognised beyond the locality.

 Hattula is involved in ongoing renewable energy projects that could significantly boost local revenues.
 There are efforts to attract new residents and businesses, with new construction zones being developed.
-The nearby Parola garrison and the Finnish Army's Armoured Brigade also contribute to the local economy through defense-related activities.

 Transport

-The Russian Empire noticed after the losing Crimean War that the country was unable to transfer troops quickly enough to defend the coastal area.
-For this reason, Finland's first railway project was launched between Helsinki and Hämeenlinna.
-Hämeenlinna was a large garrison town from which soldiers could be sent to defend the capital of the Grand Duchy, Helsinki.
-The railway was opened in 1862, but the railway connection reserved only for military use extended as far as the garrison at Parola.
-However, railway traffic opened for passenger use started in 1876.

 Hattula is served by the Parola Railway Station since 1876, one of Finland's original railway stations, located along the Helsinki–Tampere railway line.

-Finnish national road 3 (Finnish: Valtatie 3 or Kolmostie), which is part of the European route E12, passes through Hattula.
-This highway runs from Helsinki to Vaasa via Hämeenlinna, Tampere, and several other towns.
-Specifically, it goes right next to the city center of Hämeenlinna and also through Hattula near Parola, making it an important road connection for the municipality.